gridsome/gridsome.org/blog/2018-09-14-say-hello-to-gridsome/index.md

 #### A better way to build websites

 Gridsome is a JAMstack framework - a new way to build websites that gives you better performance, higher security, cheaper hosting, and a better developer experience.
-While pages are static generated at build time, for SEO & speed purpose, you can add powerful dynamic functionality with Vue.js.
+Generate prerendered (static) pages at build time for SEO-purpose and add powerful dynamic functionality with APIs and Vue.js.

 We believe the SSGs / JAMstack trend is just getting started.
 When you have first started to make websites this way there is no way back.
 You feel almost "dirty" when going back to a traditional WordPress / CMS setup.